Itsbgold001/dudu/README.md

 dudu/includes/db.php
 dudu/vote_process.php

-Any problem setting up project hit me up at malcolmmaima@gmail.com and help you out.
+Any problem setting up project hit me up at malcolmmaima [at] gmail [dot] com and help you out.
 Have fun mess with the code as you wish